SkiFire13/atcs-security-exam/exercises/ex1.typ

       )
     ]
     #v(2em)
-  + $IDY$ is called a _local theory_ because if $S tack.r_IDY t$ then there exist a proof tree for it that uses only subterms of $S$ and $t$.
-This also means that a decision procedure for deduction in $IDY$ only needs to consider those subterms, thus guaranteeing termination if $S$ is finite.
+  + $IDY$ is called a _local theory_ because if $S tack.r_IDY t$ is derivable then there exist a proof tree for it that uses only subterms of $S$ and $t$.
+This also means that a decision procedure for deduction in $IDY$ only needs to consider those subterms, guaranteeing termination if $S$ is finite and thus decidability.
 ]